-- Complete an Automatic Probation Notice (APN) for every member in poor standing whose cumulative GPAs put them in poor standing. - Provide Honor Board with the names of these members and their total number of terms in poor standing.
+- Complete an APN for every member in poor standing whose cumulative GPAs put them in poor standing. - Provide Honor Board with the names of these members and their total number of terms in poor standing.
 This information may be found on Anchorbase.

-Note: A member whose term grades are below a 2.0, even if her cumulative is above good standing, must have a Statement of Obligation Review (SOR) completed on her and be called into Honor Board for a formal hearing to discuss her scholastic performance and her plan to increase her GPA. \The Honor Board hearing does not mean that she is placed on probation.
+Note: A member whose term grades are below a 2.0, even if her cumulative is above good standing, must have an SOR completed on her and be called into Honor Board for a formal hearing to discuss her scholastic performance and her plan to increase her GPA.
+The Honor Board hearing does not mean that she is placed on probation.

 A member's grades are tracked from the term in which she is initiated.
-In Anchorbase, the director of scholarship may access all of this information using secure chapter reports that include all members' grade histories, including the number of terms in poor standing.
+In Anchorbase, the director of scholarship may access all of this information using secure chapter reports that include all members' grade history, including the number of terms in poor standing.

-Scholastic information is private and is not to be shared with other chapter members and may be used only for APNs and formal hearings with Honor Board.
+Scholastic information is private and is not to be shared with other chapter members and may be used only for APNs and Formal Hearings with Honor Board.